sassoftware/va-custom-graphs/README.md

-# Visual Analytics Custom Graphs Examples
+# Visual Analytics Custom Graph Examples

 The SAS Graph Builder enables users to create custom graphs that can be used as a graph object within a SAS Visual Analytics report.
 The content here are examples of custom graphs referenced in SAS Communities articles.